How to Monitor Logs with tail -f

 5. Stopping the Monitoring

-To stop monitoring the log file, simply press Ctrl + C
+To stop monitoring the log file, simply press Ctrl + C in the terminal.

 6. Conclusion

-command to monitor log files in Linux effectively.
+By following this tutorial, you have learned how to use the tail -f command to monitor log files in Linux effectively.
 Real-time log monitoring is crucial for troubleshooting and keeping track of system events.
-Continue to explore additional options of the tail
+Continue to explore additional options of the tail command to further enhance your log management skills!